runpod/docs/docs/cli/projects/get-started.md

 In this first step, you'll set up your project environment using the RunPod CLI.

-You'll create a `config.toml` file in your directory and use the RunPod CLI `project create` command to create a new directory and files for your project.

 Set your API key in the RunPod CLI configuration file.

 ```bash
 runpodctl config --apiKey $(RUNPOD_API_KEY)
 ```

-This creates a `config.toml` file in the `.runpod` directory in your directory.

 Next, use the RunPod CLI `project create` command to create a new directory and files for your project.